zsiki/GeoEasy/doc/reference_guide.rst

 If the observations were made in face left and face right, from the readings on the horizontal and vertical circle and the distances an average is calculated.
 GeoEasy stores and uses these average values.
+Averages are calculated if the collimation and index errors are below the **maxColl** and **maxIndex** values set in the geo_easy.msk file.

 .. note::
-	The name of the loaded data sets must be different even if they are loaded from different folders.
+	The name of the loaded data sets must be unique even if they were loaded from different folders.

 Close